-- a) When other players ask to mark the ball's position because it is interfering with their game. - b) When the ball is inside the 'green zone'.
+- 1. When other players ask to mark the ball's position because it is interfering with their game - 2.
+When the ball is inside the Green 'green zone' (In case the Green is not marked, within a 3 meter distance from the hole, if, in that distance the ball is not in a hazard).
 The Penalty of + 1 kick will be applied to both players if two balls, one lying on the green and one approaching the green, collide.
-The Penalty of + 1 kick will be applied only to the approaching ball player if the player lying on the green is respecting the rule "Marking the ball" and had no time to act properly.

-- c) When an obstruction must be removed (according to the rules) and removing it may move the ball. - d) When it is near the flag or green or in a clear advantageous position for a following player (e.g. on the edge of a water hazard, potentially protecting other balls to fall into it).
+The Penalty of + 1 kick will be applied only to the approaching ball player if the player lying on the green is respecting the rule "Marking the ball" and had no time to act properly. - 3.
+When an obstruction must be removed (according to the rules) and removing it may move the ball. - 4.
+When it is near the flag or green or in a clear advantageous position for a following player (e.g. on the edge of a water hazard, potentially protecting other balls to fall into it).
 The ball can be considered in an advantageous position if at least one more player in the group agrees in that definition, in which case a penalty of + 1 kick will be applied to the kicker approaching the green if the balls collide.
-In case all other players in the group do not agree on this definition, and the following ball collides with the resting one, these other players in the group shall receive a warning and +1 penalty kick if they repeat the same behavior during the round. - e) If a player has reasons to believe that their ball has become damaged for the game during the hole that is being played at the moment.
-They must seek prior approval from the other players of the group. - f) If the ball is lying on a zone that the player has reason to believe it must be investigated and the presence of the ball itself makes it impossible (for example the ball covers a sprinkler or a manhole that cannot be seen without removing the ball).
-They must seek prior approval from the other players of the group. - g) When calling STOP according to Rule 4-1-6.
+In case all other players in the group do not agree on this definition, and the following ball collides with the resting one, these other players in the group shall receive a warning and +1 penalty kick if they repeat the same behavior during the round.

+- 5. If a player has reasons to believe that their ball has become damaged for the game during the hole that is being played at the moment.
+They must seek prior approval from the other players of the group. - 6.
+If the ball is lying on a zone that the player has reason to believe it must be investigated and the presence of the ball itself makes it impossible (for example the ball covers a sprinkler or a manhole that cannot be seen without removing the ball).
+They must seek prior approval from the other players of the group. - 7.
+When calling STOP according to Rule 4-1-6. - 8.
 A player who marks a ball without permission and in any other situation not described above, will be given a +1 penalty.